Amy Hooper

 Represented defendant accused of firearms offences wherein a Scorpion sub-machine gun and revolver, both of which were fully operational and found alongside over 60 rounds of live ammunition, were found at the defendant’s address.
 Also found were several kilograms of crack cocaine and heroin, and £55,000 in cash.
 This was part of a large-scale operation involving intensive police surveillance over a number of months prior to arrests taking place.
 Defendant was on life licence due to a shooting 8 years earlier and being subject to an IPP.
 Defendant found not guilty following trial.

-R v H – Nottingham Crown Court – Conspiracy to Rob / Armed Robbery (2019)
+R v H – Nottingham CC – Conspiracy to Rob / Armed Robbery (2019)

 Defendant accused of carrying out an armed robbery, the complainants alleged to have been tied up and threatened with acid and firearms.